Zeewijk: Discovery and subsequent excavation

 In 1840 found relics at the camp site, including a VOC cannon and two coins dated 1707 and 1720 which helped to confirm that the site belonged to the Zeewijk.
 They named the Zeewyk Channel after the wreck.

 In the 1880s and 1890s a large amount of material was recovered during guano mining.
 Items including bottles, coins, wine glasses, jars, pots, spoons, knives, musket and cannonballs, tobacco and pipes were found.
 Florance Broadhurst, son of entrepreneur Charles Edward Broadhurst and director of the Broadhurst and McNeil phosphate company, catalogued the finds, initially thinking they were from the VOC ship Batavia and ended up donating most to the Western Australian Museum in Perth.

 In 1952, during a visit to Geraldton, Lieutenant Commander M.R.
 Bromell of the Royal Australian Navy learned that rock lobster fisherman Bill Newbold had found a cannon on the sea-bed, and during a subsequent visit, Bromell located a cannon on the leeward side of the Half Moon Reef.
 After an elephant tusk found two years earlier put him on the trail, in March 1968 journalist and diver Hugh Edwards led divers Max Cramer, Neil McLaghlan and Museum staff Harry Bingham and Dr Colin Jack-Hinton to the seaward side of the reef to find the main wreck site.
 The Western Australian Museum subsequently conducted several expeditions to survey the site and to recover artefacts, the most notable in 1976 by Catharina Ingelman-Sundberg, who also completed a catalogue of all the finds from the site.

+In 2022, the Zeewijk wreck site was resurveyed using digital 3D photogrammetry by the Western Australian Museum and Patrick Morrison; 6,413 images were recorded over four diving and snorkelling days, and the survey concluded that the site represents a single Zeewijk wreck rather than both Zeewijk and Aagtekerke.